 Several programs shall provide fair housing services and assistance to special needs populations, among others, which will further address and protect their housing needs.
-Program 25: Fair Housing Services), Program 26: Fair Housing Council of Riverside County Program), and Program 27:

-Affirmatively Furthering Fair Housing (AFFH) Program address the requirements of AB 686 and offer various forms of assistance to affirmatively further fair housing.
+Program 25: Fair Housing Services)and Program 26: Affirmatively Furthering Fair Housing (AFFH) Program address the requirements of AB 686 and offer various forms of assistance to affirmatively further fair housing.
 Program 25 will connect residents of Banning to fair housing services provided by the County of Riverside, which include counseling and information on potential discrimination and landlord/tenant problems.
 Program 26 involves the City's contract with the Fair Housing Council of Riverside County (FHCRC), which provides fair housing services such as dispute resolution and addressed identified fair housing impediments on behalf of the City.
-Finally, Program 27 further addresses the requirements of AB 686 and involves the City's collaboration with the County of Riverside Public Housing Authority to complete a city-specific Analysis of Impediments to Fair Housing.
+Finally, Program 26 further addresses the requirements of AB 686 and involves the City's collaboration with the County of Riverside Public Housing Authority to complete a city-specific Analysis of Impediments to Fair Housing.
 The assistance and services provided through these three programs further address the housing needs of special needs populations, and complement the programs that directly and indirectly facilitate housing for these populations.